 - What is the UCAS Tariff and how do I work out my UCAS points?

 The UCAS Tariff (formerly called UCAS Points System) is used to allocate points to post-16 qualifications.
 Universities and colleges use it when making offers to applicants.
-BA programmes at Istituto Marangoni require a minimum of 80 UCAS Tariff Points for admission.
+BA (Hons) programmes at Istituto Marangoni require a minimum of 80 UCAS Tariff Points for admission.
 To check if your qualification carries UCAS Tariff points, please use the UCAS Tariff Calculator.
 If your qualification does not carry UCAS Tariff Points, please contact the Admissions office.

 - Where can I find further guidance on entry requirements?

 - What should I include in my personal statement and how long does it have to be?